 Also read: How To Get To Rawa Island From Singapore

-The ferry service makes several trips a day but you might want to do the early trip, usually between 9 and 10 am, if you plan on making some tours on the island before dusk.
+The ferry service makes several trips a day but you might want to do the early trip, usually between 9:00am and 10:00am, if you plan on making some tours on the island before dusk.

 To be on the safe side, try getting to the terminal about 10-20 minutes before the scheduled departure time.
 Why?
-If luck were not on your side, you may find the ferry left or the gates are closed when you arrive right on the specified time or a minute after.
+If luck were not on your side, you may find the ferry left or the gates are closed if you arrive right on the dot or a minute after.

-While waiting for the ferry or boat, the Port Cafe and Bistro is a nice place to chill out in and has amazing food and decent wifi to keep you working or in contact with your friends and family even when on the go.
+While waiting for the ferry or boat, the Port Cafe and Bistro is a nice place to chill out and has amazing food and decent wifi to keep you working or in contact with your friends and family even when on the go!

-Resorts at Tioman Island
+9 Best Resorts at Tioman Island